 Hawaii is in the “Act with Care” Stage.
 Please see the following graphic from Governor Iges desk to find out details.

-Looking at the presentation from Governor Iges Desk, we are in the middle stage.
-Hawaii is only one stage from the “Recovery” stage.
+Looking at the presentation from Governor Iges Desk, we are currently in the middle stage.
+Hawaii is also only one stage from the “Recovery” stage.
 Once we reached the recovery stage, almost all businesses and venues are allowed to open with adjusted safe practices.

 Governor Ige about travelling to Hawaii

 Unfortunately Governor Ige did not give a date yet, when international or even national travel to Hawaii will be allowed.
-He was quoted by Honolulu Star Advertiser saying this:
+He was also quoted by Honolulu Star Advertiser saying this:

 From the Governor’s Desk: Presentation on Reopening Hawaii